Case StudiesBlog

 Final Strategy

 Website de-anonymization gives you ~700 total leads across Tier 1, Tier 2 and Tier 3.
-Five SDRs need 1,000, so you’ll want to use cold outbound to fill the missing 300.
+Five SDRs need around 1,400 leads, so you’ll want to use cold outbound to fill the missing ~700 leads.

 Note: Tier 3 website leads will likely be lower quality than Tier 1s and 2s from cold outbound.
 So while you’ll start by using Tier 3s, once outbound proves itself, you’ll likely replace Website Tier 3s with outbound Tier 1s and 2s to make reps more efficient and book more meetings.